coleifer/peewee/docs/peewee/crdb.rst

     Run SQL in a transaction with automatic client-side retries.
 See :py:meth:`CockroachDatabase.run_transaction` for details.

+    :param CockroachDatabase db: database instance.
+    :param callback: callable that accepts a single ``db`` parameter (which will be the same as the value passed above).

     .. note::
         This function is equivalent to the identically-named method on